piiano/vault-code-samples-nestjs-typeorm/docs/integrate-with-vault.md

 ```

 ### Get by ID
 After integrating with Vault, the DB of the application stores the protected values of the relevant properties.
-Tou can use wrap the Repository instance to a Vault-aware Repository that will automatically detokenize the entity and return the original values.
+You can wrap the Repository instance to a Vault-aware Repository that will automatically detokenize the entity and return the original values.

 ```ts
 this.PvaultService.safeRepository(this.userRepository).findOne(id);